 Our historical record is clear for its brutality and the dispensing of lives, and any disdain for the politics that incite war might well be justified.
 We have so much to answer for.
 Yet flatly shaming war as foolhardy or inhumane is simplistic.
 By the same turn, dismissing observances of war as banal or romanticised might overlook the personal roots that inspired them.
 How do we reconcile this?
 Pyle is clear: despite its cruelty, war is sometimes necessary.

 And when it is unnecessary?
-We have the liberty to have our say, but no matter our opinions or our politics, to live “in the joyousness of high spirits it is so easy for us to forget the dead.”
+Well, we have the liberty to have our say.
+But no matter our opinions or our politics, to live “in the joyousness of high spirits it is so easy for us to forget the dead.”
 Is this the imposthume of wealth and peace or the world of rights and freedoms?
 I can’t cover it all, or know every angle.
 For people like me, removed from war, what compels us into political debate differently than those facing imminent threat?

 Before introducing the moral pairing of right and wrong to my students, I actually began with selfish and selfless because I believe morality has a subjective element, even in the context of religion where we tend to decide for ourselves whether or not we believe or ascribe to a faith.